jtrfs/build-a-portfolio-site/README.md

 ## Instructions:

-1. Download the design mockup file from the Downloadables section (in the lower right hand corner of your screen, just below this text) and review it.
+1. Download the design mockup file from the Downloadables section and review it.

 2. Identify the various boxes you will need to build in order to recreate this design.